ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 The extensions look like the normal adapter, but they have no running process and will be called by web server.

-E.g. the user can activate special proxy adapter and reach other devices (like webcams) in the same web server.
+E.g., the user can activate a special proxy adapter and reach other devices (like webcams) in the same web server.
 It is required to let all services be available under one web server.

 Web-extension could and should support `unload` function, that could return `promise` if the unload action will take some time.